 For severely hypoxemic neonates who do not immediately respond to PGE1 or who have a very restrictive foramen ovale, cardiac catheterization and balloon atrial septostomy (Rashkind procedure) can immediately improve systemic arterial oxygen saturation.
 A balloon-tipped catheter is advanced into the left atrium through the patent foramen ovale.
-The balloon is inflated with diluted radiopaque contrast and abruptly withdrawn to the right atrium to enlarge the opening in the atrial septum.
+The balloon is inflated and abruptly withdrawn to the right atrium to enlarge the opening in the atrial septum.
 As an alternative to taking the neonate to the catheterization laboratory, the septostomy procedure can be done at the bedside under echocardiographic guidance.

 Definitive repair of d-TGA is the arterial switch (Jatene) operation, typically done during the first week of life.
-The proximal portions of the great arteries are transected, the coronary arteries are transplanted to the native pulmonary root, which will become the neoaortic root, and the aorta is connected to the left ventricle and the pulmonary artery is connected to the right ventricle.
+The proximal portions of the great arteries are transected, the coronary arteries are transplanted to the native pulmonary root, which will become the neoaortic root, the aorta is connected to the left ventricle, and the pulmonary artery is connected to the right ventricle.
 Survival rate after surgery is > 95%.
 An associated VSD should be closed at the time of primary repair unless it is small and hemodynamically insignificant.
 Native pulmonic stenosis is problematic unless it is mild because pulmonic stenosis will effectively become aortic stenosis after the arterial switch procedure.
 If pulmonic stenosis is moderate or severe, other surgical options may need to be considered.

-Endocarditis prophylaxis is recommended preoperatively but is required only for the first 6 mo after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.
+Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended preoperatively but is required only for the first 6 months after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.